ITSLeeds/TDS/coursework-template.md

     to make it work on larger datasets, e.g. with reference to a benchmark to test different methods/implementations.

-19. Provide evidence of building on previous research.
+19. Provide evidence of project planning, e.g. how work was divided, scheduled, and managed.

 20. Give examples of how you communicated your own ideas to the target audience of the report and within the group.